lucianHymer/tap-stake/packages/relayer/README.md

-# EIP-7702 Transaction Relayer
+# EIP-7702 StakerWallet Relayer

-A minimal Cloudflare Worker that accepts EIP-7702 authorizations and submits transactions on behalf of users, enabling gasless transactions.
+A Cloudflare Worker that accepts EIP-7702 authorizations and submits StakerWallet transactions on behalf of users, enabling gasless staking operations with anti-spam protection.

 ## Setup